Cars & Driving

 Best Car Insurance Providers and Costs in Hungary

-Car insurance in Hungary is mandatory, and several providers offer complete coverage.
+Car insurance in Hungary is mandatory, and several providers offer comprehensive coverage.
 Allianz Hungária and Generali Biztosító are leading insurers, known for their extensive networks and excellent customer service.
 The average annual premium for basic third-party liability insurance is around HUF 80,000 (~USD 224 / ~EUR 208) for a standard sedan.

 In Budapest, premiums tend to be higher due to increased traffic risks, averaging HUF 100,000 (~USD 280 / ~EUR 260).
 In smaller cities like Pécs and Szolnok, premiums are lower, around HUF 60,000 (~USD 168 / ~EUR 156).
 For luxury vehicles, complete insurance can exceed HUF 300,000 (~USD 840 / ~EUR 780) annually.